 Game Management Unit 25C

-All hunts managed by the Alaska Department of Fish and Game are published annually in the Alaska Hunting Regulation booklet (Alaska Hunting Regulations) with season dates and bag limits.
-Season dates and bag limits may change annually.
-However, hunt dates and bag limits for the two Fortymile registration caribou hunts have traditionally been:
+All hunts managed by the Alaska Department of Fish and Game (ADFG) are published annually in the Alaska Hunting Regulation booklet (Alaska Hunting Regulations).
+Season dates and bag limits for the RC860 and RC867 caribou hunts may change annually and may be modified within the season as well.

 Federal subsistence caribou hunts

-The RC860 fall registration permit is available at the Alaska Department of Fish and Game offices in Tok, Delta Junction, Fairbanks, Douglas, Anchorage and Palmer.
+An unlimited number of RC860 permits are available at the Alaska Department of Fish and Game offices in Tok, Delta Junction, Fairbanks, Douglas, Anchorage and Palmer.
 They are also available at select vendors in Tok, Eagle and Central and online from the Alaska Department of Fish and Game website.

-The RC867 winter registration permit is available at the Alaska Department of Fish and Game offices in Tok, Delta Junction and Fairbanks.
+An unlimited number of RC867 permits are available at the Alaska Department of Fish and Game offices in Tok, Delta Junction and Fairbanks.
 They are also available at select vendors in Eagle and Central and online from the Alaska Department of Fish and Game website.

-For the most current information about Fortymile caribou hunts, call the Fortymile hotline at (907) 267-2310.
-When a closure is imposed, pay attention to which zones are affected.
+For the most current information about Fortymile caribou hunts, call the Fortymile hotline at 907-267-2310.
+When a closure is imposed, pay attention to whether it is state or federal seasons and which zones/areas are affected.